 Unless relieved by a supervisor, the primary officer should coordinate efforts to apprehend the suspect(s) following the pursuit.
-Officers should consider the safety of the public and the involved officers when formulating plans to contain and capture the suspect.
+Officers should consider safety of the public and the involved officers when formulating plans to contain and capture the suspect.

-313.9 REPORTING AND REVIEW REQUIREMENTS
+314.9 REPORTING AND REVIEW REQUIREMENTS

 All appropriate reports shall be completed to comply with appropriate local and state regulations.
-The Records Supervisor or designee shall ensure the appropriate forms are filed with the Department of Public Safety within 30 days (Minn.
+The Records Supervisor shall ensure the appropriate forms are filed with the Department of Public Safety within 30 days (Minn.
 Stat. § 626.5532):

-- (a) The primary officer shall complete appropriate crime/arrest reports. - (b) The primary officer or supervisor shall complete the appropriate pursuit report. - (c) After first obtaining available information, the shift supervisor will compose an interoffice memorandum that briefly summarizes the pursuit to the Chief of Police or designee.
+- (a) The primary officer shall complete appropriate crime/arrest reports. - (b) The primary officer or supervisor shall complete the appropriate pursuit report. - (c) After first obtaining available information, the on-duty field supervisor shall promptly complete a Supervisor's Log or interoffice memorandum, briefly summarizing the pursuit to the Chief of Police or designee.
 This memo should minimally contain the following information (Minn.
-Stat. § 626.5532):

-- 1. Date and time of pursuit. - 2.
+Stat. § 626.5532): - 1.
+Date and time of pursuit. - 2.
 Length of pursuit in distance and time. - 3.
 Involved units and officers. - 4.
 Initial reason and circumstances surrounding the pursuit. - 5.
 Starting and termination points. - 6.
-Alleged offense, charges filed or disposition: arrest, citation or other release for each involved party (suspect, witness, etc.). - 7.
+Alleged offense, charges filed or disposition: arrest, citation or other release. - 7.
 Arrestee information should be provided if applicable. - 8.
 Injuries and/or property damage. - 9.
+Medical treatment.

-Medical treatment. - 10.
-The outcome of the pursuit. - 11.
-Name of supervisor handling and/or at the scene. - 12.
+- 10. The outcome of the pursuit. - 11.
+Name of supervisor handling or at the scene. - 12.
 A preliminary determination that the pursuit appears to be in compliance with this policy or additional review and/or follow-up is warranted. - (d) After receiving copies of reports, logs and other pertinent information, the Chief of Police or designee shall conduct or assign the completion of a post-pursuit review as appropriate to the circumstances. - (e) Annually, the Chief of Police should direct a documented review and analysis of Department vehicle pursuits to minimally include policy suitability, policy compliance and training needs.

-313.9.1 REGULAR AND PERIODIC PURSUIT TRAINING
+314.9.1 REGULAR AND PERIODIC PURSUIT TRAINING

-In addition to initial and supplementary training on pursuits, all sworn officers will participate in regular and periodic training on this policy and the importance of vehicle safety and protecting the public at all times.
+In addition to initial and supplementary training on pursuits, all licensed non-exempt employees will participate, no less than annually, in regular and periodic training on this policy and the importance of vehicle safety and protecting the public at all times.
 Training will include a recognition of the need to balance the known offense and the need for immediate capture against the risks to officers and others.